kmille36/windows-11-cursors-concept-premium/README.md

 Modify the cursor pack for personal use.
 Publish your heavily modified version of the pack.
 Share and distribute the pack of cursors without remuneration.

+HOW TO INSTALL:

+- Download zip file and extract: https://github.com/kmille36/windows-11-cursors-concept-premium/blob/main/windows-11-cursors-concept-premium.zip?raw=true
+- Go to light > default or dark > default folder, then right-click in Install.inf > Install.
+Enjoy new cursors !!!